Who is Quality Asset Recovery?

 A collection agency is still allowed to contact you about these debts, but they can no longer sue you for them, and you are not required to pay them.

-Remove QAR Collections From Your Credit Report Today!
+Remove Quality Asset Recovery From Your Credit Report Today!

-Lexington Law Firm specializes in disputing QAR collection accounts.
-They have over 18 years of experience and have removed over 7 million negative items for their clients in 2020 alone.
+Lexington Law Firm can assist you in disputing Quality Asset Recovery collection accounts.
+They have over 18 years of experience and their clients saw over 6 million removals on their clients in 2021 alone.

 Here’s a list of some of the nation’s most popular debt collectors that cause damage to your credit.